JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 ## Image Pipeline
 The cell block titled `Image Pipeline Functions` holds the functions that are included in the image processing pipeline.
 ### Distortion Correction
-Every image must be un-distortion step as the preceding steps require no distortion.
+Distortion must be removed from every image as the preceding steps require no distortion.
 In order to undistort each image the following code is used:
 ```python
 cv2.undistort(img, mtx, dist, None, mtx)
 ```
-Below is an example of distortion corrected image that is part of the driving video.
+Below is an example of a distortion corrected image that is part of the driving video.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/undistort-road-image.JPG)

 ### Color Transforms/Gradients
-One of the more challenging aspects of this challenge was selecting the image's color channel thresholds in order to find the pixels in the image that represent the lane lines.
-Below I discuss my implementation in finding these lane line pixels and I have divided the approach into the topics: `Hue Lightness Saturation Channels` and `Red Green Blue Channels`.
-I found that HSL and RGB segmentation compliment each other very well in that if a HSL image did not find the lane line, the RGB image did, and vice versa.
+One of the more challenging aspects of this project was selecting the image's color channel thresholds in order to find the pixels in the image that represent the lane lines.
+Below I discuss my technique for finding these lane line pixels and I have divided the approach into the topics: `Hue Lightness Saturation Channels` and `Red Green Blue Channels`.
+I found that HLS and RGB segmentation are complimentary, since HLS shows lane lines when RGB falls short, and vice versa.

 #### Hue Lightness Saturation Channels
 I converted each image to an HLS image and then cycled through various thresholds of each channel's pixel value.
 I selected the L-channel pixel threshold to be `220-255` and the S-channel pixel threshold to be `200-255`.
-The H-channel appeared to not be useful in finding the lane lines.
+The H-channel appeared unuseful in finding the lane lines.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/hsl-thresh.JPG)

-I then applied a Sobel gradient to the S-channel and along with adding the L-channel pixels to make a `Combined Binary` binary mask shown below
+I then applied a Sobel gradient to the S-channel, along with adding the L-channel pixels to make the `Combined Binary` mask shown below

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/hsv-combined-binary.JPG)

-The usage of S and L channel binary mask can be found in cell block `Image Pipeline` lines `5-16` and `28-33`
+The usage of the S and L channel binary mask can be found in cell block `Image Pipeline` lines `5-16` and `28-33`

 #### Red Green Blue Channels
-Much like the cycling of pixel thresholds I performed for the HLS image, I performed the same but with RGB channels.
+I performed the same cycling of pixel thresholds for the RGB channels as I did for HLS.
 I selected the R-channel pixel threshold to be `245-255`, the G-channel pixel threshold to be `215-255`, and the B-channel pixel threshold to be `215-255`.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/rgb-thresh.JPG)

-The usage of RGB binary mask can be found in cell block `Image Pipeline` lines `17-24` and `30-32`.
+The usage of the RGB binary mask can be found in cell block `Image Pipeline` lines `17-24` and `30-32`.

 ### Perspective Transform
 In order to compute a second order polynomial fit of the left and right lane lines, a birds-eye-view of the lane must be made.
 This is completed by using the OpenCV's function `applyPerspective`.
 The source points `src` and destination points `dst` are hard-coded and used throughout the entirety of the video (cell block `Image Pipeline Functions`, lines `74-84`).
 These four vertices instruct the function how much to warp an image so that it appears as if we're looking directly down on it.